 Contact a Water Treatment Professional for Water Softener Guidance

 When you’re calculating the correct size for your water softener, a professional water test and treatment solution is your best bet.
 Long’s EcoWater Systems can properly estimate your home’s water usage and test your water’s hardness and iron levels so you can be confident that your water softener system will work for you.
+We serve the Greater Lehigh Valley and eastern Pennsylvania area with professional water softener guidance.

 As a certified EcoWater Dealer, we can provide you with state-of-the-art EcoWater water softening systems designed to maximize salt efficiency and fitted with Wi-Fi capability for alerts about water usage and salt levels.